thamas/mybartik/readme.md

 Fork of Drupal 8's Bartik theme for my theming presentations.
 (Do Not use Bartik as a base theme in real projects, 'cause updates may break your theme!')
+It looks broken because markup was changed but CSS styling was not created for the new classes! :)

 - https://www.drupal.hu/konferencia/2016/program#smink
 - http://2016.drupalaton.hu/schedule#speaker-151